-Bond Assistance Program in 2019 for construction contracts of \$3 million or less.
+As an example of a bond guarantee program, the Colorado Department of Transportation (CDOT) partnered with Lockton Companies to launch the Bond Assistance Program in 2019 for construction contracts of \$3 million or less.
 CDOT provides a partial guarantee.
-As another example, Florida DOT has a similar Bond Guarantee Program.
+As another example, Florida Department of Transportation has a similar Bond Guarantee Program.